wacncontent/CustomizeTool/removeCommentOutput/articles/vs-azure-tools-resource-groups-deployment-projects-create-deploy.md

     1. Change the solution drop-down box to **Add to solution**.

     1. Next, you will be asked to pick a template.
-Since you’ll be moving your existing templates from your Azure SDK 2.5 Cloud Deployment project, you can choose any template, so let’s choose the blank template at the bottom of the list.
+Since you'll be moving your existing templates from your Azure SDK 2.5 Cloud Deployment project, you can choose any template, so let's choose the blank template at the bottom of the list.

     1. Choose the **OK** button.